Share your expertise

 We are always looking for health workers (Paediatricians, Obstetricians, Midwives Paediatric and Neonatal Nurses) with the right expertise to join our programmes both in an advisory capacity and as long-term mentors based overseas.

-- To find out more about advisory roles please follow us on Facebook where we advertise for these roles and provide additional information
+- To find out more about advisory roles follow us on Facebook where we advertise for these roles and provide additional information

 Learning with us